microbit-foundation/dev-docs/software/runtime.md

 Arm Mbed provides a Hardware Abstraction Layer (HAL) for chips using Arm Cortex processors.
 This abstraction layer presents a uniform layer that developers can use to write software for any Arm based processor - including the Nordic chip used on the micro:bit.
 It provides easy access to peripheral interfaces such as SPI, I2C and serial for use by higher level environments.

+When writing C/C++ code for the micro:bit, use of the micro:bit runtime is highly recommended.
+It provides an easy to use API for C/C++ programs, and is written in a componentised manner so that you can use only the parts you need (for example, just the MicroBitDisplay).

-### The micro:bit runtime Device Abstraction Layer (DAL)
+### The micro:bit runtime Device Abstraction Layer (DAL) - V1

 The micro:bit runtime provides a [Device Abstraction Layer (DAL)](https://lancaster-university.github.io/microbit-docs/), that is built using Arm Mbed.
-Lancaster University has written this runtime for the micro:bit as part of its ongoing efforts to support the adoption of Computer Science in schools.
+Lancaster University has written this runtime for the micro:bit <span class="v1">v1</span> as part of its ongoing efforts to support the adoption of Computer Science in schools.
 It provides a useful set of functions for higher level languages to consume, and make programming the micro:bit in C or C++ easier.
 Many of the 'blocks' you use in Makecode are directly calling functions provided by the DAL.
 The micro:bit runtime DAL is written in C/C++ and builds on the Arm Mbed HAL.

 Key components of the micro:bit DAL are: